gyver98/gyver98.github.io/_posts/2017-02-13-react-tesla-battery-range-calculator-part1-english.md

 export default Header;
 ```

-> Here, the component is in the form of a function (ES6 Arrow Function).
+> Here, the component is in the form of a function (`ES6 Arrow Function`).
 A component declared in this form is called a functional component.
-If there is no `state` and the` Lifecycle` method is not needed, it is a good pattern to declare it as a function type.
+If there is no `state` and the` lifecycle` method is not needed, it is a good pattern to declare it as a function type.
 Functional components are suitable for `Presentational Component` because they have no state and they depend only on the `props` that is received from higher components.

 ### Header Component Style
 Create a `Header.css` file in the `src/components/Header` directory and type the following style: